Keep reading to discover my top London travel tips for first time visitors.

 WHATS THE DIFFERENT BETWEEN AN OYSTER CARD AND VISITOR OYSTER CARD?

-A Visitor Oyster Card is very similar to a regular Oyster Card.
-The main difference of the visitor card is that it offers a few discounts to London attractions and you can have it delivered to you before arriving in London.
-It also gives you a discount on some London attractions.
+A visitor Oyster Card is very similar to a regular Oyster Card.
+The main difference of the visitor card is that it offers a few discounts to London attractions and you can have it delivered to you before arrive in London.
 The regular oyster can only be purchased in London.
 You cannot add travelcards to a visitor oyster which means you will pay per day.
-If you’re here for more than 6 days you are better off getting a regular Oyster Card with a week travelcard for £36.10 rather than paying £7.20 a day to travel.
-You can buy yours here.
+If you’re here for more than 6 days you are better off getting a regular Oyster Card when you arrive in London and put a weekly travelcard on there for £37 rather than paying £7.40 a day to travel.
+If you’re visiting for 5 days or less, the visitor oyster card is a good option.
+You can pre-order your visitor Oyster card here or read more info about it here.

 AM I ABLE TO DRINK FROM THE TAP IN LONDON?